-Your NEAT.
-This is why many calorie calculators ask you for your average activity level when calculating how many calories you might need.
+Your NEAT is why many calorie calculators ask you for your average activity level when calculating how many calories you might need.
 If you walk lots each day, have a physically demanding job, or stay up on your feet for long periods, you’ll burn more calories from NEAT than a person with a desk job.
 Top tip: general movement has a considerable impact.
 If you have a fitness watch, you’ll know that already.

 How big should my calorie deficit be?

 There’s a reason people say that sustainable weight loss plans are the only ones that work.
 Because it’s true.
 Creating enormous caloric deficits will leave you weak and tired and, worse, hangry.
 They are also nearly impossible to sustain.
 What’s worse is that the impact on your feeding cycles and relationship with food that happen off the back of these attempts can often result in an overall increase of calories soon after, undoing any weight loss achieved.